There’s more than one reason sites like BuzzFeed, Upworthy, or PopSugar get so many clicks, views, and site visitors.

-But the top reason is that all of these sites use unique, powerful, and engaging headlines that make people want to click on their content and view the whole story.
+The top reason, though, is that all of these sites use unique, powerful, and engaging headlines that make people want to click on their content and view the whole story.

-There isn’t one right way to write a headline, but certain types of headlines have proven themselves to be successful over the years.
+There isn’t one right way to write a headline, but certain types have been more successful over the years.
+By following certain headline “formulas,” you’ll write headlines that will persuade people to click on your content.

 Here’s how to write powerful headlines that people can’t help but click.

-That’s why you need to get them right.
-Your prospective customers will make their first impressions about your brand from them.
+The headlines you write either grab the attention of your audience or bore them.
+You need to get them right because your prospective customers will make their first impressions about your brand from them.

-So your headlines shouldn’t focus on selling to the reader.
-Instead, they should entice and draw readers in to finish the entire article.
+Your headlines shouldn’t focus on selling to the reader since that can be a turnoff.
+Instead, they should entice users to click to your content.

+Finally, your headlines should adhere to your company’s values.
 Most Americans believe the headlines that they see.
-Fake headlines or headlines that are too “click-baity” can lead to giving your brand a bad wrap.
+Fake headlines or headlines that are too “click-baity” can lead to giving your brand a bad wrap and will make your business suffer in the long term.

 The good news is that if you stick to the formulas in this article, you can avoid using misleading, false, or boring headlines that can hurt your business.